-A comprehensive set of truffle tree FAQ (frequently asked questions) telling you all you need to know about our truffle trees – growing, tree and truffle species, soils, planting, buying, delivery, travelling with trees and looking for truffles.
+Below you will find a comprehensive set of truffle tree FAQ (frequently asked questions) telling you all you need to know about our truffle trees – growing, tree and truffle species, soils, buying, planting, managing, delivery, looking for truffles and travelling with trees.
+The last section, Additional Information has details of books and web sites on growing truffles.
 If you have a question that is not covered here, please get in touch and we will try to help.
-If you want to know lots more we recommend this book for people thinking about growing truffles:

 Truffle and Tree Species

 We produce several newsletters per year with truffle news, events, goods, services and offers.

 If you want to go into more detail than our truffle tree FAQ, here are some books, web sites and videos on growing truffles.
 Please note that some of the below are primarily discussing THE black truffle (Périgord or black winter truffle).
 Not everything therefore applies to the summer (Burgundy) truffle which is more commonly cultivated in the UK.

 Taming the Truffle: The History, Lore, and Science of the Ultimate Mushroom – Ian R. Hall, Gordon T. Brown and Alessandra Zambonelli.
 Book – UK availability varies.

 Truffle Farming Today.
 A Comprehensive World Guide – Marcos Morcillo, Mónica Sánchez and Xavier Vilanova.
 Book – available directly from Micologia in Spain.
 A short booklet with graphics from the book can be accessed here.

 Burgundy Black Truffle Cultivation in an Agroforestry Practice – University of Missouri Center for Agroforestry.
 PDF file.